-The Board seeks to refresh Board membership progressively and in an orderly manner.
-In this regard, board succession planning is carried out through the annual review of Board composition as well as when an existing ID gives notice of his or her intention to retire or resign.
-On the issue of Board renewal, the Manager believes that Board renewal is a necessary and continual process, for good governance and ensuring that the Board has the skills, expertise and experience which are relevant to the evolving needs of Ascott Reit’s business; renewal or replacement of a Director therefore does not necessarily reflect his or her performance or contributions to date.
+The Board seeks to refresh its membership progressively and in an orderly manner.
+In this regard, Board succession planning is carried out through the annual review of Board composition as well as when a Director gives notice of his or her intention to retire or resign.
+On the issue of Board renewal, the Manager supports the principle that Board renewal is a necessary and continual process, for good governance and ensuring that the Board has the skills, expertise and experience which are relevant to the evolving needs of Ascott Reit’s business.

 There should be a formal annual assessment of the effectiveness of the Board as a whole and its board committees and the contribution by each director to the effectiveness of the Board.